-Receiving the proper services can greatly improve the lives of children with mental health conditions.
-However, accessing and paying for these services are often difficult for parents.
-The Children’s Mental Health Campaign is working to ensure that all children are able to receive the treatment they need.
+Receiving the proper services can greatly improve the lives of children with behavioral health challenges.
+However, accessing and paying for these services is often difficult for parents.
+The Children’s Mental Health Campaign is working to ensure that all children are able to receive the care they need, when they need it.

 State and federal parity laws require most health insurers to cover mental health and substance abuse treatment for children under the same terms and conditions as they cover other medical services.
-However, problems persist.
-Families report that denials of coverage, burdensome health plan approval processes, inadequate behavioral health provider networks, and other issues continue to block their access to appropriate care.
 CMHC advocates to improve oversight and enforcement of these important laws.
-If you feel that your rights under the parity law have been violated, you please contact Health Law Advocates.

 Pediatric behavioral health urgent care aims to provide children and adolescents with treatment outside of emergency departments, where children may wait hours or days for care, which is particularly important for children with ASD/IDD, as they are more likely than their neurotypical peers to come into contact with emergency responders and visit the ED for psychiatric concerns.
 By intervening when a need may be "urgent" instead of an emergency, this model seeks to prevent emerging crises from escalating to emergencies, connecting children and adolescents to the care that they require earlier in the crisis.